MechanicalNoob05/AwesomeWM-dark-theme/README.md

 - Mod + w           = Wifi menu.

 ## Installation
-* Clone the reposetory itself using `git clone AwesomeWm-dark-theme`
+* Clone the reposetory itself using `git clone AwesomeWM-dark-theme`
-* Enter the cloned directory using `cd AwesomeWm-dark-theme`
+* Enter the cloned directory using `cd AwesomeWM-dark-theme`
 * Give executable permissions to the install script by using `chmod+x install.sh`
 * Use the bash script to install the theme by `bash install.sh`
 > The script will automatically backup the existing files in a zip file, and will ask if you want to remove the cloned directory at the end.